CWACoderWithAttitude/CWACoderWithAttitude.github.io/index.md

 ---
 Hi,

 these pages serve as scratchpad on steroids.
-Most pages just contain links i don't want to loose.
+Most pages just contain links i don't want to loose.<br>

-Or they contain code snippets - maybe i should move them to github ghists...
+Or they contain code snippets - maybe i should move them to github ghists...<br>

-Ideas, opinions, mistakes and errors are mine.
-They do not necessarily reflect my employers ideas.
-My employer [Unterschied &amp; Macher](https://www.unterschiedundmacher.rocks/adobe-experience-manager/aem-team-upgrade) - gives home to a bunch of most exceptional colleagues.
+However: Ideas, opinions, mistakes and errors are mine.
+Stuff shown here does not necessarily reflect my employers ideas.<br>
+[Unterschied &amp; Macher](https://www.unterschiedundmacher.rocks/adobe-experience-manager/aem-team-upgrade) gives home to a bunch of most exceptional colleagues.
+Browse to our website and get yourself an idea.

 They foster new ideas.
 They encourage me (and maybe you) to go beyond your limits!